gbenga101/portfolio/PORTFOLIO_SUMMARY.md

 ## 📦 What You Get

-This is a **complete, professional portfolio website** inspired by ThePrimeagen's design, built with modern web technologies and ready for customization.
+This is a **complete, professional portfolio website** inspired by ThePrimeagen's design, built by ME

 ### 🎯 Key Features

 - **✅ Fully Responsive** - Perfect on all devices
 - **✅ Interactive Animations** - Typewriter effects, particle background, scroll animations